PORTopera

-Opera Maine - formally PORTopera - is a professional opera company founded in 1994 by [a group of opera lovers including Bruce Hangen, Jack Riddle, Russ Burleigh, Dona D. Vaughn and others.] and based in Portland, Maine, although some of its productions travel within the state.
-Its name derives from "Portland Opera Repertory Theatre" (PORT).
-The principal company presents one, or occasionally up to three, operas each summer, and its adjunct Maine Emerging Artists Young Artists Program, founded in 1996, generally presents one more on a smaller scale.
+Opera Maine (formally PORTopera) is a professional opera company based in Portland, Maine.
+Opera Maine is a 501(c)(3) nonprofit organization that, in addition to performing operas, supports young professional singers, and provides education programs to expose K-12 students to opera.

+History

-Hangen served as PORTopera's Artistic Director until 2002; his successor, Dona D. Vaughn, has held that position ever since.
+Founded in 1994, Bruce Hangen served as Opera Maine's Artistic Director until 2003; at which time, Dona D. Vaughn took over the position, which she still holds.
 The company made its home at Portland's State Theater until moving to Merrill Auditorium in 1997.
-Besides Hangen, who before founding the company had led the Portland and Omaha Symphony Orchestras, conductors who have worked with PORTopera include guests Giovanni Reggioli and Stephen Lord and present conductor Robert Moody.
-Among singers who have performed with the company are New Englanders Mary Dunleavy and Kate Aldrich; the latter, who appeared in the title role of Bizet's Carmen in 2005, was the first Maine native to fill a principal role in one of the company's major productions.
+Besides Hangen, who before founding the company had led the Portland and Omaha Symphony Orchestras, conductors who have worked with Opera Maine include Giovanni Reggioli, Stephen Lord and present conductor Israel Gursky.
+Among the singers who have performed with the company are Mary Dunleavy, Kate Aldrich and James Morris.
+In addition to the principal company, Opera Maine also produces the Studio Artist Program, founded in 1996.

 Repertoire

-The company's initial offering, in July 1995, was a production of Carmen with Donna Ames and Adam Klein as Carmen and Don José.
-However, since then, PORTopera has presented relatively little French opera, concentrating instead on Italian literature, including three operas in Italian by Mozart.
-From the German repertoire, PORTopera has offered only Mozart's Der Schauspieldirektor, and its sole offering by a composer associated with America was Gian Carlo Menotti's The Medium, both performed at the Merill Auditorium in 2000.
-The Young Artists have presented two rarities to punctuate a list of otherwise predominantly standard repertoire works: Bizet's Dr. Miracle in 2002 and Mozart's L'Oca del Cairo in 2006.
+The company's initial offering, in July 1995, was a production of Carmen with Donna Ames as Carmen and Adam Klein as Don José.
+In addition, Opera Maine has presented French opera, Italian operas by Mozart, along with his German opera, Der Schauspieldirektor; and American works, such as Gian Carlo Menotti's The Medium in 2000.
+The Studio Artist Program has presented two rarely performed works: Bizet's Dr. Miracle in 2002 and Mozart's L'Oca del Cairo in 2006.

+Studio Artist Program

+Opera Maine offers a Studio Artist Program (formerly known as the Young Artist Program) giving professional singers new in their careers opportunities to perform complete operas since 1996.
+Participants are also cast in roles in Opera Maine's mainstage productions.
+Under the stewardship of program director Richard Gammon, the program presents contemporary operas.
+In recent years, the Opera Maine Studio Artist Program (OMSAP) has presented Rappahannock County, Paul's Case, and Bound.
+Richard Gammon is currently the stage director for SAP alongside conductor Lance Inouye.